dux/egoist/README.md

 ## Before filter

 It is possible to define before filter for any action.
-If before filter returns true, action will not be performed.
+If before filter returns true, action method will not be called.

+#### Before filter example

 ```ruby
 class ModelPolicy